nikhilkapooriitk/Obsidian/AutosarVault/Autosar/PduR (PDU Router).md

 Important functions of PduR:
 - PDU reception from below modules and sending to DCM and COM
 - PDU transmission from DCM, COM and sending to below modules
-- PDU Gateway (send data from one comm protocol to other protocol (flexray to can frame))
+- PDU Gateway (send data from one comm protocol to other protocol (ex: flexray to can frame))
 ##### IPDU Handling
 Each Bsw Module that handles I-pdu (COM, canIf, PduR) contain a list of PDU Ids.
 PduR identifies the routing path by checking source I-PduID (located in PDUR configuration) and destination i-Pdu Id (located in destination module configuration).
 Ex: If COM module transmits same i-pdu to canIf and LinIf.
 The PduR-ComTransmit is called.
 PduR will convert the source i-pdu id to one i-pdu id for LinIf ( LinIf module config) and one i-pdu id for canIf (canIf module config).
 PduInfoType value received from COM module is copied to the CanIF and LinIf modules without change.